ijdoe/camsur-bmad/memory-bank/activeContext.md

     *   **Proposal Finalization:** The `provincial-rollout-proposal.md` was updated with a total estimated investment summary, providing a clear, high-level budget overview for the entire provincial rollout.
 The proposal is now considered final and ready for presentation.
     *   **Requirements Gate Sign-Off:** Created formal sign-off document (`docs/bmad/reviews/requirements-gate-review.md`) and updated the development readiness checklist to officially mark the Requirements Gate as PASSED.
     *   **Design Gate Sign-Off:** Created formal sign-off document (`docs/bmad/reviews/design-gate-review.md`) and updated the development readiness checklist to officially mark the Design Gate as PASSED.
 All design deliverables including UX specifications, design system, mockups, and prototypes have been reviewed and approved.
+    *   **Component Specifications Completed:** Created detailed specifications for the three missing components (`table.md`, `alert.md`, `dropdown.md`) to complete the design system.
+All component specifications are now developer-ready with comprehensive details on variants, states, accessibility, and usage examples.
+    *   **Architecture Gate Sign-Off:** Created formal sign-off document (`docs/bmad/reviews/architecture-gate-review.md`) and updated the development readiness checklist to officially mark the Architecture Gate as PASSED.
+All architecture deliverables have been reviewed and approved.

 ## 3. Next Steps

-1.  **Conduct Architecture Gate Review:** Proceed with the formal stakeholder review for the Architecture Gate using the established process.
-2.  **Begin UI Component Library Implementation:** Start the implementation of the design system in code using Storybook, as outlined in the implementation plan.
+1.  **Begin UI Component Library Implementation:** Start the implementation of the design system in code using Storybook, as outlined in the implementation plan.
-3.  **Resume Feature Development:** Once the Architecture Gate is passed and the component library is established, resume feature development in a BMAD-compliant manner.
+2.  **Resume Feature Development:** With all gates passed, the project is now ready to resume full feature development in a BMAD-compliant manner.

 ## 4. Important Patterns & Preferences